 |Hyundai Ioniq 5 variant||Prices (on the road, UK)|

 Hyundai is offering two optional accessories and equipment packs for the Ioniq 5 Ultimate variants.
-First is the ‘Eco Pack’, which includes a heat pump and battery heating system, and the second is ‘Tech Pack’ which comprises of blind view monitor, parking collision avoidance assist, surround view monitor, remote smart parking assists, and relaxation premium seats with memory function for front seats.
-Prices of the two packs are GBP 1,195 and GBP 1,495, respectively.
+First is the ‘Eco Pack’, which includes a heat pump and battery heating system, and the second is ‘Tech Pack’ which comprises of blind view monitor, parking collision avoidance assist, surround-view monitor, remote smart parking assists, and relaxation premium seats with memory function for front seats.
+The prices of the two packs are GBP 1,195 and GBP 1,495, respectively.

 Hyundai Ioniq 5 FAQs

-What is the price of the Hyundai Ioniq 5 in the UK?
+What is the Hyundai Ioniq 5 price in the UK?

 There are three combinations on offer – 58 kWh RWD (240 miles), 73 kWh RWD (300 miles) and 73 kWh AWD (287 miles).